epicsNSLS2-deploy/initIOC/README.md

 ---------|--------
 IOC_DIR | Location for iocs on the server.
-Usually `/epics/iocs` TOP_BINARY_DIR | Location of compiled epics base and support BINARIES_FLAT | Toggle that tells the script whether base and support are separated or if support modules are in the same directory as base.
-If using a prebuilt bundle, this will most likely need to be set to YES
-ENGINEER | The engineer deploying the IOC
+Usually `/epics/iocs` TOP_BINARY_DIR | Location of compiled epics base and support ENGINEER | The engineer deploying the IOC
 PREFIX | IOC PV Prefix for the camera. - Note that the script will attempt to autoassign a unique portion of the prefix HOSTNAME | Hostname of server on which the IOC is located